‘7 Little Johnstons’ News: Season 2 Set To Begin Airing On TLC At Last, What’s The Scoop?

 What does the return of 7 Little Johnstons mean for the other Discovery and TLC shows like Jen and Bill’s Little Couple?
 It doesn’t sound as if there has been any definitive progress on that front yet, but fans remain hopeful that the situation will be resolved soon.
 Tune in to TLC on May 2 to get started with Season 2 of 7 Little Johnstons and see what Trent, Amber, and the kids have been up to since they were last on television.

-[Featured image by 7 Little Johnstons Instagram]
+[Featured Image by 7 Little Johnstons/Instagram]